 This Big Block Tudor has been, and still is, one of the dearest pieces to my heart.
 Even after a limited edition Seiko, a 1970’s Tissot, a 2000's Sinn Pilot, and a few more found their way to my collection.
 Purchasing your watches online has its own share of benefits.
 Not only can you find watches you may have never been able to get elsewhere, you can also build a relationship with the seller, just like you would have done with a brick and mortar shop.

 But here are some basic rules to follow when purchasing anything online:

-- When it is too good to be true, it is.
+- When it feels too good to be true, it probably is

-- Never wire transfer on a first transaction,
+- Never wire a transfer on a first transaction

-A few online sources will also allow you to come see the watches either online and in their premises, and that is the best case scenario, one we have here in the middle east is Timepiece360.
+A few online sources will also allow you to come and see the watches.
+That is the best-case scenario, one that just happens to be available in the Middle East thanks to Timepiece360.